Tips for Writing Fantastic Jerks

 Not every MC needs to be likable.
 Having clearly defined character goals will make him relatable, and that will make your jerk someone we can all cheer for.

-If you found this article useful, please share it on social media.
+If you found this article useful, please share it on social media, or pin one of these images.
 Thanks